dalalsunil1986/NewsApp-9/README.md

 # NewsApp
-Android Application to read News.
->This Application uses News API to fetch news
+Android Application to read News.< br>  This Application uses News API to fetch news